Bold hypothesis: Main criticisms

 Scientific researchers have argued that Popper's interpretation does not provide a very realistic picture of what most scientists actually do.
 They argue that Popper focused on the “glamorous” side of scientific work.
 In much, if not most, scientific work in the real world, scientists are not mooting bold hypotheses.
 Instead, they are working patiently on systematic and detailed tests of a small facet of a much larger theory or research programme; Thomas Kuhn called this "normal science".
 Thus, progress may come about not so much because somebody has a grandiose new idea, but instead because the careful testing of the details of a theory eventually provides definitive scientific conclusions.

 Despite these important criticisms, Popper's concept of bold hypotheses continues to be widely used in the academic world.
 One reason is that, at some level, the concept does make sense, even if (arguably) Popper himself failed to define its role in scientific research very well.
 Another reason is that academic progress always requires that a scholar does something genuinely new and "breaks new ground".
 If a scholar only concerns themself with tiny, uncontroversial and fairly trivial claims, they are unlikely to be rewarded very much for their effort.
-Plausible and credible bold hypotheses are highly valued in the academic world, so long as they are reasonably consistent with well-established scientific findings, and do not seriously challenge scientific authority.
+Plausible and credible bold hypotheses are highly valued in the academic world, so long as they are reasonably consistent with (or cohere with) well-established scientific findings, and do not seriously challenge scientific authority.

 In the business community, too, innovation is very important, to find new ways to reduce costs, increase sales, and increase profits.
 A bold new idea can be worth a lot of money, and therefore, business people are often sympathetic to bold attempts to reframe what is known already and to create new ideas; without such innovations, they would eventually be defeated by competitors who have a better idea.
 So the idea of a bold hypothesis also continues to have a place in economics, management theory and business administration.